“Out of Your Vulnerabilities will come Your Strength.”

 Self- harm and Risk behaviours

 I offer a confidential, compassionate and accepting space where you can feel safe to explore whatever is going on for you.
 My role in that space is to be alongside you without any judgement and to support your process of change.

 My training allows me to use a variety of tools and strategies to do this.
-The 3 main modalities I work with are Person-Centred Counselling, Transactional Analysis and Gestalt therapy.
+The 3 main modalities I work with are Person-Centred Counselling, Transactional Analysis and Gestalt Therapy.
 Additionally, I use somatic work and mindfulness, some CBT techniques and philosophies, reflective writing as well as a transpersonal and existential lens.

 Research tells us that the one most essential and significant factor for successful therapy is the relationship between client and therapist.
-The building of rapport and deepening that into trust is the foundation of therapeutic change.
-I place that before any specific technique.
+The building of rapport and deepening that into trust is the foundation of therapeutic change and I place that before any specific technique.
 It is about you feeling safe and comfortable in order to explore what you want to and need to.